 - A pinch of sea salt

-- In a medium bowl add the chia seeds and pitted dates, pour over a half of cup almond milk and let soak for 30 minutes.
+- In a medium bowl, add the chia seeds and pitted dates.
+Pour a half cup of almond milk over them and let soak for 30 minutes.

 - Transfer into the blender, alongside with the rest of the ingredients, and process to obtain a smooth liquid.

-- Add it into a medium sauce pan and heat until comfortably to drink.
-Do not bring to boil, because the lucuma and maca nutrients can be destroyed.
+- Add it into a medium saucepan and heat until comfortable to drink.
+Do not bring to a boil because the lucuma and maca nutrients can be destroyed.